ibi-group/transit-performance/README.md

 		* ‘PostProcessDaily’
 		* ‘PreProcessToday’
 		* ‘CreateTodayRTProcess’
-	* The order in which each task is executed is determined by the ‘tasks.json’ file.
-In this file, update the database configuration settings appropriately.
+	* The order in which the tasks are executed is determined by the ‘tasks.json’ file.
+In this file, update the database configuration settings.
 	* This application should be scheduled to run through the Windows Task Scheduler once per day  after the previous service day has ended and before the next service day begins (for example, at 3:00 AM).
 * ‘GTFSUpdate’
 	* This application checks the GTFS zip file source location and updates the database whenever a new GTFS zip file is added to the source location.
 This application is executed by ‘AppLauncher’.
 	* To test this application, run the executable file.
 The tables that are part of the ‘gtfs’ schema in the database should be populated with the information from the GTFS files.
 * ‘ConfigUpdate’
 	* This application checks the config file source location and updates the database whenever a change to a config file has been made.
 This application is executed by ‘AppLauncher’
-	* The configuration files should follow the structure outlined in the ‘config\_files\_structure.json’ file (also provided in the [documentation] (https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).
+	* The configuration files should follow the structure outlined in the ‘config\_files\_structure.json’ file (also provided in the [documentation](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).
 ).
 	* Place the configuration files in the config file source.
 	* To test this application, run the executable file.
 The database tables beginning with ‘config_’ should be populated with the information from the configuration files.